Liberators. Airborne troops

 The paratroopers received their real baptism of fire at the beginning of 1942, participating in the Vyazemskaya operation.
 On the night of February 23, 7 thousand paratroopers were to seize the Vyazma-Kirov railway and reach Vyazma, Dorogobuzh, Yukhnov.
 And in the rear, new landing units were already being formed.
 The soldiers learned to fold a parachute and jump from an airplane, overcoming fear and mastering emergency situations that arose in the air.
 In parallel, the paratroopers were engaged in physical training, studied hand-to-hand combat, mastered the art of using cold and small arms. weapons...
 A real paratrooper had to be able to do everything and shoot from any type of weapon - be it a native PPSh or a German MP.

-In the fall of 1943, the Red Army had to cross the Dnieper on the move.
-Watercraft were being prepared, artillery was being pulled up.
-At the airfields near Sumy and Kharkov, in Lebedin, Smorodino and Bohodukhov, the last preparations were made for loading into aircraft.
-138 aircraft took part in the first wave of the landing.
+In the autumn of 1943, the Red Army had to force the Dnieper on the move.
+Floating craft were being prepared, artillery.
+At the airfields near Sumy and Kharkov, in Lebedin, Smorodina and Bogodukhov, the final preparations for loading onto the planes were underway.
+138 planes participated in the first wave of the landing.

 A separate chapter of the series tells about the history of the Order of the Red Star.